 Who we are:

-The ADD Water Management Program works in conjunction with the Kentucky Infrastructure Authority (KIA) in delivering planning and grant administrative services for water and wastewater infrastructure in the Purchase Area.
+The ADD Water Management Program works with the Kentucky Infrastructure Authority (KIA) to deliver planning and grant administrative services for water and wastewater infrastructure in the Purchase Area.

 What we do:

-The water service coordinator provides planning assistance to local governments, water, and wastewater utilities.
-Also, the water service coordinator gathers and compiles system data for the Kentucky Infrastructure Authority.
+The water service coordinator provides planning assistance to local governments and water and wastewater utilities.
+The coordinator also gathers and compiles system data for the Kentucky Infrastructure Authority.

-KIA requires update of the water/wastewater non-spatial database throughout the year, which is intended to serve as a comprehensive summary of systems in the area.
-The information from this database, which includes contact information, number of customers, rates and general system information, is useful for coordinating services and planning for future infrastructure projects.
-A separate list of regional water and sewer rates is also updated at each system visit, and is available on request.
+KIA requires an update of the water/wastewater non-spatial database throughout the year.
+This database is intended to serve as a comprehensive summary of systems in the area.
+The information from this database, which includes contact information, number of customers, rates, and general system information, helps coordinate services and plan for future infrastructure projects.
+A separate list of regional water and sewer rates is also updated at each system visit and is available on request.

 The council’s goal is to make potable water and wastewater services available to all residents of the Purchase Area.
 The Water Service Coordinator works with the council to encourage cooperation among agencies regarding the most efficient utilization of resources.
 The council also acts as a forum for speakers, news, and notification of water and wastewater events and training in the area.
-The current water management council officers are: Chairman-Carlisle County Judge Executive Greg Terry, Vice Chairman-Kevin Leonard, and Secretary-Bobby Gifford.
+The current water management council officers are Chairman Todd Cooper, Vice Chairman John Hodges, and Secretary TBD.

 For more information, please call 270.247.7171 or email us.